open-mmlab/mmdetection3d/docs/datasets/scannet_det.md

 ├── scannet_infos_test.pkl
 ```

 - `points/xxxxx.bin`: The `axis-unaligned` point cloud data after downsample.
-Note: the point would be axis-aligned in pre-processing `GlobalAlignment` of 3d detection task.
+Since ScanNet 3d detection task takes axis-aligned point clouds as input, while ScanNet 3d semantic segmentation task takes unaligned points, we choose to store unaligned points and their axis-align transform matrix.
+Note: the points would be axis-aligned in pre-processing pipeline `GlobalAlignment` of 3d detection task.
 - `instance_mask/xxxxx.bin`: The instance label for each point, value range: [0, NUM_INSTANCES], 0: unannotated.
 - `semantic_mask/xxxxx.bin`: The semantic label for each point, value range: [1, 40], i.e. `nyu40id` standard.
 Note: the `nyu40id` id will be mapped to train id in train pipeline `PointSegClassMapping`.
 - `posed_images/scenexxxx_xx`: The set of `.jpg` images with `.txt` 4x4 poses and the single `.txt` file with camera intrinsic matrix.